Anusri30/NTI_Construction/README.md

 ## 🌐 Deployed On

-The application is currently deployed on an **AWS EC2 instance** and accessible via EC2 public IP or domain:
+The application is currently deployed on an **AWS EC2 instance** and accessible via EC2 public IP or domain.

 My ec2 public IP:http://34.230.91.24/

 📦 Features